MateoAtwi/MateoAtwi.github.io/index.md

 * Work in the space industry at a fast paced company
 * Give back to communities
 * Challange myself in my work
-* Practice and take on technical leadersip roles
+* Practice and take on technical leadership roles

 # **Interests**

 * Space industry
 * Challenging development work
-* Data aquizition and sensors
+* Data aquisition and sensors
 * Programming
 * Prototyping & fabrication
 * Design & analysis